SuiMate-AI/2025_Sui_Agent_-Typhoon_Submission/README.md

 # SuiMate Universe AI Agents:<br>AIdeniyi + SuiTrivia + SuiTipper

-> To judge, we only open source part of the code.
-For full source code access, please contact eason.tw.chen@gmail.com.

 SuiMate's vision is to become a trusted companion for every Web3 beginner, guiding them through the world of Web3 while educating them on Web3, DeFi, and blockchain concepts.
 To achieve this, we are developing a series of AI agents designed to engage and interact with users.
 The current three agents are just the beginning.

 We originally planned to integrate all features with ElizaOS to [AIdeniyi AI Agent](https://x.com/aideniyi) but found that this would cause the agent to hit the rate limit easily.
 Therefore, we created three agents separately by ElizaOS as follows:

-- **[AIdeniyi](https://x.com/Aideniyi)**: A virtual version of MystenLabs' co-founder Adeniyi that responds to users' questions about the Sui ecosystem and occasionally gives away rewards to those who interact with him.
+- **[AIdeniyi](https://x.com/Aideniyi)**: A virtual version of MystenLabs' co-founder Adeniyi that responds to users' questions about the Sui ecosystem and occasionally gives away rewards to those who interact with him. [[code]](https://github.com/SuiMate-AI/eliza_aideniyi/tree/aideniyi)
 - **[SuiTrivia](https://x.com/SuiTrivia)**: An AI agent that asks questions about the Sui ecosystem, challenging users to respond.
-Those who answer will have a chance to win rewards.
+Those who answer will have a chance to win rewards.  [[code]](https://github.com/SuiMate-AI/eliza_aideniyi/blob/SuiTrivia/src/plugin/aideniyi/TweetPostClient.ts)
-- **[SuiTipper](https://x.com/SuiTipper)**: An infrastructure AI agent that handles the financial transactions for the above two agents, managing Sui wallets for X users and AI agents by GiftDrop xWallet.
+- **[SuiTipper](https://x.com/SuiTipper)**: An infrastructure AI agent that handles the financial transactions for the above two agents, managing Sui wallets for X users and AI agents by GiftDrop xWallet. [[code]](https://github.com/SuiMate-AI/eliza_aideniyi/blob/SuiTipper/src/clients/twitter/interactions.ts)

 Additionally, we have developed various infrastructure components related to AI agents, including:
 - [A documentation scraper and database for the Sui ecosystem](https://github.com/SuiMate-AI/docs_scraper), which updates daily by collecting thousands of relevant data points from Sui Ecosystem projects, such as Bucket Protocol, Suilend, Bluefin, NAVI, Cetus, Scallop, .etc.
 This enables AI Agents to perform Retrieval-Augmented Generation (RAG) to generate high-quality content.
 We plan to open access to this via an API.